aquilesC/aquiles.me/content/Superlinear Growth.md

 In the end, it all comes down to a mindset.
 What things can we do that put us in a superlinear trajectory.
 After all, whether we are in a superlinear path **depends on past actions**.

-Growing the user-base one by one, for example, "does not scale" (see: [[_Do things that can scale|_Do things that can scale]]), but it may generate a compounding effect.
+Growing the user-base one by one, for example, "does not scale" (see: [[essays/Do things that can scale|Do things that can scale]]), but it may generate a compounding effect.
 I add one user, but thanks to that, two users sign up without my intervention.
 I add one more user, two more users sign up plus the extra two each brought.
 But without that initial push, no one would have ever signed up.